2019 Medicare Part A (Hospital) Monthly Premium & Deductible

-The Social Security Administration announced a 2.2 percent cost-of-living adjustment (COLA) for 2018 Social Security benefits - which translates into about a $28 increase for the average Medicare Part B beneficiary.
-Since the Social Security law includes a "hold-harmless" provision preventing Medicare Part B premiums from increasing faster than Social Security benefits, about 70 percent of the people with Medicare Part B will be "held harmless" from any increase in 2017 Part B premiums and will "effectively" pay a slightly higher monthly premium as compared to last year - after taking the 2.2 percent COLA increase into account.
-This means that the monthly Medicare Part B premium will increase from about $109 in 2017 to an average of around $130 per month in 2018 for most Medicare Part B beneficiaries.
-(The actual increase in Medicare Part B premiums will depend on a Medicare beneficiary's Social Security benefits, with higher earners paying more than $130 and people with lower Social Security benefits paying less than $130 per month.)
+The Social Security Administration announced a 2.8 percent cost-of-living adjustment (COLA) for 2019 Social Security benefits.
+Since the Social Security law includes a "hold-harmless" provision preventing Medicare Part B premiums from increasing faster than Social Security benefits, about 3.5 percent of the people with Medicare Part B will be "held harmless" from any increase in 2018 Part B premiums and will "effectively" pay a slightly higher monthly premium as compared to last year - after taking the 2.8 percent COLA increase into account.

-Medicare beneficiaries not subject to the "hold harmless" provision will pay $134.
-Medicare Part B beneficiaries not subject to the "hold harmless" provision are:
+Medicare beneficiaries not subject to the "hold harmless" provision will pay $135.50.

 Since 2007, beneficiaries with higher incomes have paid higher Part B monthly premiums.
-These income-related monthly adjustment amount (IRMAA) affect fewer than 5 percent of people with Medicare.
-To learn more, see our article:
+The income-related monthly adjustment amount (IRMAA) affects fewer than 5 percent of people with Medicare.
+To learn more, see our article: <